jayunit100/network-policy-subproject/p0_user_stories.md

 - I want a developer in Namespace X to build an app that automatically requests access to a database in Namespace Y, but I don't want to *grant* that access until an admin approves it.

+- I want visualization of my network policies, as a tool to help me create accurate network policies as well as to help me verify existing network policies for correctness

+## Tier 2

 - I want to restrict certain processes in a pod without restricting others, so that  some processes are not able to make certain network calls in a cluster where certain set pods running an old version of Nginx are at risk of being comprimised.

 - I want to have a named way to add a policy for containers that can or cannot access a MySQL instance in my data center, without knowing that services IP address.

 CHANGELOG: Matt Fennwick requested adding a visualization story to tier-1
+CHANGELOG: Jay Moved the abov request for tier-1 to "Descoped" since its not an API thing, but it is a valid user story.